keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 "Inherent, self-evident, necessary truths"

-1. Whatever is university true on the subject must be true of everything contained in that subject.
+1. Whatever is universally true in the subject must be true of everything contained in that subject.

-2. Whatever is university false in a subject must be false of everything containing that subject.
+2. Whatever is universally false in a subject must be false of everything containing that subject.

 3. Things identical with one the same third thing or identical with each other.